EvanForsythe/DIP/README.md

 ## Contents of this repository
-This repository contains scripts for performing Divergence-based Introgression Polarization (DIP) analyses.
+This repository contains R scripts for performing Divergence-based Introgression Polarization (DIP) analyses.
+An R script for creating simulated genomes used to test DIP and a python script used to download and process hominin data are also included.

 ## Dependencies
 To run DIP, users will need to install R (v3.5.0) with the following R packages: phyclust (v0.1.22), parallel (v3.5.0), plyr (v1.8.4), seqinr (v3.4.5), reshape2 (v1.4.3), ggplot2 (v3.0.0), gplots (v3.0.1), RColorBrewer (v1.1.2), ape (v5.2).